HillaryDanan/abstraction-intelligence/README.md

 - Measured compositionality (Paper 2 metrics) should correlate with the dynamical exponent β — higher compositionality yields dynamics closer to pure exponential
 - Self-referential systems with feedback delays should exhibit oscillatory dynamics governed by *π* (damped oscillations, limit cycles), with the *e*-*π* signature (exponential envelope, sinusoidal oscillation) as evidence of delayed self-reference

-**Embodiment and Grounding**
+**Embeddedness and Grounding**

-- Embodied AI systems should develop more robust abstract reasoning than disembodied systems trained on text alone
+- Embedded AI systems should develop more robust abstract reasoning than non-embedded systems trained on text alone
-- Embodied systems should outperform disembodied systems on grounded temporal reasoning tasks
+- Embedded systems should outperform non-embedded systems on grounded temporal reasoning tasks
 - Abstract concepts should organize neurally along a self/world dimension reflecting computational necessity, not arbitrary convention
 - Phenomenal character (qualia) should systematically track action-relevance and sensorimotor contingencies
+- AI systems in social environments (interacting with other agents) should show faster development of self/world distinction than systems in non-social environments of equivalent complexity

 **Temporal Reasoning**